-This result-driven approach means that Bannersnack are constantly reviewing, tweaking, optimizing, and continuously improving their content creation methods.
+This result-driven approach means that Bannersnack is constantly reviewing, tweaking, optimizing, and continuously improving its content creation methods.

 “We look at how it performs—here we include the distribution on social media channels, the traffic it brings, and the feedback from our community.

-When it comes to optimization, we look back on older articles, and we seek ways to improve their performance, by updating them so that they can rank higher for specific search terms.
+When it comes to optimization, we look back on older articles and seek ways to improve their performance by updating them to rank higher for specific search terms.

-An example of an article that brought a lot of success for us was 20 Graphic Design Trends for 2020, which is a compilation of trends selected by one of our visual designers.
+An example of an article that brought us great success was Biggest Graphic Design Trends for 2023, a compilation of trends selected by one of our visual designers.
 For this article, we used more than just text to express everything we had to say on the topic.
-We created a video and an info-graphic to make sure we get more exposure through various social media platforms.”
+We created a video and an infographic to make sure we get more exposure through various social media platforms.”

 Well, some pretty impressive traffic growth:

 - 52% in traffic on the Bannersnack blog